siegn/LCBOWhiskySimilarity/3 - App/README.md

 8. Calculated similarities between whiskies using Word Mover Distance and the trained Word2Vec model.
 9. Evaluated similarity results.

-## Goal of Sprint
+## Goal of Section
-The goal of this sprint was to develop a more effective way of interacting with the data that can be exposed to users.
+The goal of this section was to develop a more effective way of interacting with the data that can be exposed to users.
 To do this I developed a Dash App.
 The first step was to prep that data for the app using python Notebooks.

 ## Notebook Description